roistat/go-clickhouse/README.md

 }
 ```

-#### Multiple connections

-Cluster pings connections so you can use `cluster.ActiveConn()` to get random active connection.
-It might
-be useful when you use several `Distributed` tables.
+## Cluster

+Cluster is useful if you have several servers with same `Distributed` table (master).
+In this case you can send
+requests to random master to balance load.

+* `cluster.Check()` pings all connections and filters active ones
+* `cluster.ActiveConn()` returns random active connection
+* `cluster.OnPingError()` is called when any connection fails

 ```go
 http := clickhouse.NewHttpTransport()